SanjaySivalingam/SV-and-UVM/Readme.md

 * Use get for guaranteed retrieval.
 * Use try_get/try_put for timeout-sensitive logic.
 * Check can_get before get in complex flows.

-# UVM Analysis Port

-The uvm_analysis_port broadcasts transactions to multiple subscribers (e.g., scoreboards, coverage collectors), supporting one-to-many communication in verification, without knowing their identities, decoupling the monitor from other components.

-## Basic Components

-### Analysis Port

-* Type: `uvm_analysis_port #(T)` (e.g., piso_seq_item).
-* Method: `write(T t)` sends transactions to all connected imps.

-### Related Components

-* **Analysis Export** : Connects to imps (`uvm_analysis_export`).
-* **Analysis Fifo** : Buffers transactions (`uvm_tlm_analysis_fifo`).
-* **Subscribers** : Classes implementing write (e.g., `uvm_subscriber`).

-## Characteristics

-### Blocking Ports

-uvm_get_port, uvm_put_port for driver-sequencer (not analysis).

-### Hierarchical Connections

-Via uvm_component hierarchy.

-### Broadcast

-One port can connect to multiple imps, unlike sequencer-driver (one-to-one).

-### Non-Blocking

-write executes instantly, preventing monitor stalls.

-## Implementation Details

-### Fifo Use

-uvm_tlm_analysis_fifo decouples timing if subscribers are slow, rare for PISO.

-### Push Model

-UVM favors push (write) for analysis to simplify monitors.

-### Pull Model

-uvm_get_port for driver-sequencer, not analysis.

-## FAQs

-### How does analysis port differ from get/put ports?

-Analysis ports broadcast non-blocking to multiple subscribers, ideal for PISO monitoring; get/put are blocking for request-response, like driver-sequencer.

-### Why no read in analysis ports?

-Analysis ports are push-based for broadcasting, like PISO monitor sending transactions to subscribers, avoiding complex pull semantics.

-### Why use analysis ports instead of direct calls?

-Ports decouple components, allowing the monitor to send data to multiple subscribers without modifying its code, supporting reuse and flexibility.

-## Best Practices

-* Use analysis ports for all monitor outputs.
-* Connect to subscribers in env.connect_phase.
-* Avoid modifying transactions in write.
-* Implement custom read only if essential.
-* Avoid pull-based designs in analysis paths.

-# UVM TLM Analysis FIFO

-uvm_tlm_analysis_fifo buffers transactions between an analysis port and a subscriber, decoupling their execution to prevent stalls.

-## Role

-* Stores transactions from uvm_analysis_port until processed.
-* Non-blocking for sender (e.g., monitor).

-## Interface

-* **write** : Adds transaction to FIFO.
-* **get/peek** : Retrieves transactions for subscriber.

-## Key Characteristics

-### Decoupling

-FIFO allows monitor to proceed without waiting for cov.

-### Blocking Get

-get waits for transactions, suitable for run_phase.

-### Size

-Default unlimited, configurable via new(size).
-Monitor's write blocks if FIFO is full.

-## FAQs

-### Why set FIFO size?

-To control memory and introduce backpressure, ensuring PISO's coverage doesn't overwhelm simulation resources.

-### What happens if FIFO is full?

-put blocks, stalling the monitor, or try_put fails, so I size the FIFO based on expected transaction rates.

-### When to use uvm_tlm_analysis_fifo?

-When subscribers, like PISO coverage, are slower than monitors, to buffer transactions and prevent stalls, though direct ports suffice for simple designs.

-### What's the advantage over direct connection?

-It decouples timing, allowing PISO's monitor to run independently of coverage processing.

-## Best Practices

-* Use for heavy subscribers (e.g., complex coverage).
-* Keep FIFO size reasonable (e.g., 100) based on transaction rates.
-* Monitor FIFO fullness for debug with fifo.used().

 # UVM Primary Operations